-Are you looking for a prepaid cell phone plan to save a few hundred dollars more a year so you can invest those savings in your family or yourself?
+Are you looking for which prepaid cell phone plans will save you a few hundred dollars more a year.
+You can invest those savings in your family or yourself?

 You've come to the right place.

 I've compared the various companies by looking at what their plans cost, the areas they cover, and the phones they offer.
-So relax, sit back, and take advantage of what I've found out.
+So save time and money by taking advantage of what I've found out.

 So you may be wondering: